 A Brief History of Harlem

-Harlem is a neighborhood in the Manhattan borough of New York and is located in most of the Upper Manhattan region.
+Harlem is a neighborhood in the Manhattan borough of New York located in most of the Upper Manhattan region.
 The original inhabitants of the Harlem area include the Native American tribe, the Weckquaesgeek.
-European settlers then arrived and the Dutch called the tribe Manhattans or Manhattoe.
+European settlers then arrived, and the Dutch called the tribe Manhattans or Manhattoe.
 Residents during this time were mostly farmers before Harlem was incorporated under Peter Stuyvesant’s leadership in 1660.

 In the late 18th Century, Harlem was slow to develop since the neighborhood was burned down during the American Revolution.
 After World War I, the neighborhood was associated with the New Negro movement and attracted many artists during the period that coined the name the Harlem Renaissance.

-Today, Harlem is categorized into Central Harlem, East Harlem, and West Harlem.
+Today, Harlem is categorized into Central Harlem, East Harlem, and West Harlem, and South Harlem.
 Central Harlem is a cultural hub with a rich heritage, East Harlem is the largest Hispanic community, and West Harlem is the most picturesque area.

 While it’s tricky to define Harlem’s borders, general agreements are: